Efficient Estimation Under Data Fusion: Methods

-where $\bar{\mathcal{Z}}_{j-1}^\dagger$ denotes the support of $\bar{Z}_{j-1}$ under sampling from $\uQ^0$ and $r_j\in L_0^2(\uQ_j^0)$ is such that $r_j(\bar{z}_j)=\lambda_{j-1}(\bar{z}_{j-1})D_{\uQ^0,j}(\bar{z}_j)$. \end{corollary} Corollary~\ref{cor:canGrad} generalizes previous works in data fusion, which mainly focus on particular parameters in nonparametric models, to arbitrary parameters in both nonparametric and semiparametric models.
 We propose to construct either a one-step estimator using the canonical gradients derived using the procedure above.
 Under regularity conditions (outlined in Section~\ref{sec:efficiency theory}), the resulting estimator will be efficient among all regular and asymptotically linear estimators.

 Because the canonical gradient is unique, the right-hand side of \eqref{eq:phiCanGrad} will be the same regardless of the chosen value of $\uQ^0\in\mathcal{Q}(P^0)$ that satisfies Condition~\ref{cond:posPart}.
 However, the calculations required to simplify that expression may differ.
 Indeed, that expression depends on $\uQ^0$ through the definitions of $r_j$ and through the projection operator $\Pi_{\uQ^0}\{\,\cdot\mid \mathcal{T}(\uQ^0,\mathcal{Q})\}$.